JoshuaDBruton/SparseCoefficientClustering/README.md

 ~~~
 python demonstration.py
 ~~~
 and the demonstration should run.
-It will train a dictionary and then use it for spectral clustering as discussed in the paper (yet to be released).
+It will train a dictionary and then use it for spectral clustering as discussed in the paper.
 ## Previous work
 One working discriminative dictionary has been provided in the repository, all of the others are available as assets on [Comet.ml](https://www.comet.ml/joshuabruton/honours-project/view/).
 They were all trained using the implementation of ODL provided in this repository.
 Bare in mind that dictionary learning is extremely sensitive to the initialisation of the dictionary; results for different dictionaries will vary drastically.